Forced labor in Nazi concentration camps: War industries

-Incorporation of the IKL into the SS Main Economic and Administrative Office (SS-WVHA) in 1942 triggered substantial change in the camp system, as Oswald Pohl ordered that prisoners' labor be reoriented towards production and that time consuming exercises such as roll calls be abandoned.
+Incorporation of the IKL into the SS Main Economic and Administrative Office (SS-WVHA) in 1942 triggered substantial change in the camp system, as Oswald Pohl ordered that prisoners' labor be reoriented towards production and that time-consuming exercises such as roll calls be abandoned.
 Pohl also extended working hours to eleven hours a day, so that prisoners had to work 72 hours a week.
-Rations were reduced at the same time, such that mortality rates peaked with 75,545 prisoners dying between July and November 1942.
+Rations were reduced at the same time, and mortality rates peaked, with 75,545 prisoners dying between July and November 1942.
 As late as September 1942, of the 110,000 prisoners in the camp system, only 5 percent were employed in tasks that supported the armaments industry and just over 1 percent worked directly on armaments production.
 By the end of 1944, concentration camp prisoners supplied around 5 percent of the labor in Germany's armaments factories, at least 500,000 workers.
-Of these, 140,000 worked building underground factories, 130,000 were employed by Organization Todt, and 230,000 by private enterprise.
+Of these, 140,000 werew building underground factories, 130,000 were employed by Organization Todt, and 230,000 by private enterprise.

 Petrochemicals

-The Buna factory at Monowitz (Auschwitz III) was originally built for the production of synthetic rubber, in a deal negotiated by IG Farben in February 1940.
-At least 610 million Reichsmarks were invested by the SS in the site.
-Although it never produced any rubber, by 1942 the SS switched the site towards methanol production, a high-priority war good used for the production of aircraft fuel and explosives.
-Monowitz and IG Farben's other sites in Upper Silesia—Heydebreck (iso-octane air fuel) and Blechhammer (synthetic fuel)—accounted for a significant percent of fuel production in 1944 (following the bombing of IG Farben's Leuna works) and, according to the United States Strategic Bombing Survey, rescued the German war effort.
+The Buna factory at Monowitz (Auschwitz III) was originally built to produce synthetic rubber, in a deal negotiated by IG Farben in February 1940.
+The SS invested least 610 million Reichsmarks in the site, but it never produced any rubber.
+By 1942 the SS switched it to methanol production, a high-priority war material used to produce aircraft fuel and explosives.
+Monowitz and IG Farben's other sites in Upper Silesia —Heydebreck (iso-octane air fuel) and Blechhammer (synthetic fuel) — accounted for a significant percent of fuel production in 1944 following the bombing of IG Farben's Leuna works and, according to the United States Strategic Bombing Survey, rescued the German war effort.
 At least 30,000 prisoners died at Monowitz.